 I am enormously proud to have established and to oversee a number of thriving national and international community networks.

 INORMS Research Evaluation Group (Chair).
 It has been a great privilege to Chair the International Network of Research Management Societies (INORMS) Research Evaluation Group, established in 2018 to consider how best to ensure that research evaluation is meaningful, responsible and effective.
-The group consists of 12 members representing research management societies across all continents except Antarctica!
-The group is focussing on two main work-packages.
+The group consists of members representing research management societies across all continents except Antarctica!
+The group has focused on two main work-packages:

 This work led to me receiving the 2020 INORMS Award for Excellence in Research Management Leadership.